pteraxor/Conjure-Animals-Helper-Module-for-Foundry-VTT-/README.md

 - after loading a new compendium, try refreshing if things are acting strange.
 It cannot aut reload, because it needs to take the time to populate everything
 - If nothing is loaded, try loading another compendium, and loading back to default one afterwards.

+##Button Alternatives

+-if you don't want the buttons to be on the actor tab, you can use macros instead.
+I will work on packing them with it.
+-but in the meantime, the functions that need to be accessed are as follows:

+Dialogue for selecting or generating random animals: showConjureAnimalsDialog();

+Dialogue for rolling multiple actions: showConjuredAnimalsActionManagement();

+Dialogue for DM conjured animals managemnet screen: showConjuredAnimalsManagement();

+DM options for deleting conjured animals:

+deleteAllConjuredTokens();
+removeConjuredCombatants();

+All of these can be made into script macros if you prefer to use that instead of the buttons.
+The buttons can be turned off in settings.